sandeepmendiratta/resume/README.md

  * Regularly partnered with internal security compliance team to ensure all components of server infrastructure meets the compliance needs for GLBA, HIPAA, PCI, SOX etc
  * Experienced in 24/7 on-call for PRODUCTION L3 support

-Target
+Target,
-Sr. Engineer – Infrastructure Support
+Sr. Engineer – Infrastructure Support,
-Minneapolis, MN
+Minneapolis, MN,
 October2009 to October 2011

  * Provided top-level tier support to field engineers, technicians, and product support personnel fulfilling the role as a subject matter expert.